HazyResearch/dd-genomics/README.md

 Setting the dd-genomics repo:

-- define a db.url file, such as postgresql://localhost:6432/genomics_tpalo (the number being the port and the noun is the name of the database you want to create).
+- define a db.url file, such as greenplum://localhost:6432/genomics_tpalo (the number being the port and the noun is the name of the database you want to create), or more likely something like postgresql://localhost/genomics_tpalo if you're doint it locally.

 - Pre-process & load the data: See the Parser README (https://github.com/HazyResearch/dd-genomics/tree/master/parser) for detailed instructions
 - Make sure that the custom user functions have been loaded into Postgres for this user; to do so run ./util/add_user_functions.sh.